pipekit/argo-workflows/docs/artifact-plugin.md

 Choose the language that best fits your team's expertise and your storage backend's SDK requirements.

+### 2. Create and Distribute a Docker Image

+Your plugin must be packaged as a Docker image that contains:

+- Your plugin implementation
+- All necessary dependencies and runtime requirements
+- The GRPC server that implements the artifact interface

+The Docker image will be deployed alongside workflow pods as sidecars and init containers.

 ## Implementation Steps

 Follow these steps to implement an artifact plugin in your chosen language: